 Meet Mizzou: Academic Showcase

-This is a three-night virtual event to highlight learning at Mizzou, starting May 4-6 with additional dates to come.
+This is a three-night virtual event to highlight learning at Mizzou taking place October 12-14, 2021, with additional dates to come.
 Each night, you’ll meet speakers from three different academic departments across Mizzou who will provide an overview of their department and be available to answer your questions about programs at Mizzou.

 The event will start each night at 6:30 p.m. central time (CST).
 After a short welcome session and a student panel, you’ll get a 10-minute overview of each featured academic area before the departments break out into separate rooms to discuss their academic offerings in more detail and answer your questions about their programs.